Fact Sheets

 Veterans living with Parkinson’s may qualify for financial benefit programs to help cope with financial challenges.
 Service members, veterans and families can apply for various VA benefits by:

-• Applying online at eBenefits.va.gov
+• Applying online at www.eBenefits.va.gov.

-• Federal law prohibits attorneys and others from charging a fee to assist with the VA application.
+• Working with an accredited representative or VSO.
+Federal law prohibits attorneys and others from charging a fee to assist with the VA application.

 • Calling the VA’s toll-free hotline at 1-800-827-1000, Monday-Friday 9 a.m. to 9 p.m.
-ET
+ET.

 Caring for a Veteran with Parkinson’s